Application Process

 If you apply within your home country, we will:

-• Officially translate all documents that require translation into Spanish by a sworn translator (only in Spain Support package).
+• Coordinate translation for all documents that require translation into Spanish by a sworn translator.

 If you are applying for a visa to our program and are currently in Spain finishing up another program, we will direct you to one of our vetted and trusted immigration lawyers in Spain to help you renew your long-term residency in Spain without having to return home for a visa.